-For those looking for creative or personalized gifts, Etsy offers an entire section dedicated to unique MBA graduate gifts.
+Etsy offers an entire section dedicated to unique MBA graduate gifts for those looking for creative or personalized gifts.
 Etsy’s selection is vast, comprising an array of punny T-shirts and coffee mugs, personalized key chains, and college-specific diploma frames.
-Gift-givers can customize many of these gifts with the graduate’s name and most are affordable.
+Gift-givers can customize many of these gifts with the graduate’s name, and most are affordable.

-Whether your MBA grad snagged the perfect job or is still on the hunt, he or she will need business cards.
+Whether your MBA grad snagged the perfect job or is still on the hunt, they will need business cards.
 Moo offers modern custom-designed cards for all types of professionals.
 From traditional to luxe to bright and fun, there’s a card for every type of grad.

 Still today, women only make up one-third of MBA students.
 Likewise, racial minorities and the LGBT+ community have been historically underrepresented in MBA programs.
-Last year, just six African-American students were enrolled in the University of California, Berkeley’s MBA program.
-The business world is not known for its diversity, so any woman or person of minority graduating with an MBA degree has helped to shatter the glass ceiling.
+However, the business world is not known for its diversity, so any woman or person of minority graduating with an MBA degree has helped shatter the glass ceiling.
 This symbolic necklace pays tribute to the accomplishments of these people making a difference in the world.

 A Personalized Signed Book

 A book can also commemorate a memorable experience.
-If a graduate loved a certain class, consider buying the professor’s book and asking him or her to sign it with a personal note.
+If a graduate loved a particular class, consider buying the professor’s book and asking them to sign it with a personal note.
 This heartfelt gift will surely touch your graduate.

 Stock in Their Favorite Company